DcZipPL/TielsTwo/README.md

 # project isn't finished in most part.
 I don't want to change it every time when I add more dependencies.
 Currently use python script instead.
 ```
 ## Q&A
-Q: What with Tiels repository
+Q: What about old Tiels repository?
 - A: Tiels I repository will be archived when this project will be stable.

 Q: Will I keep my files after update?